 Going forward, NEN will focus on leveraging its expertise to help the incubator industry in India and other emerging economies to mature, by providing the following support services:

-• External support for incubators: develop models and methodologies to engage corporate sector in the incubator industry to enable stronger professionalism, additional money flow into incubators, non-financial resources for the incubator and its start-ups
+- External support for incubators: develop s and methodologies to engage corporate sector in the incubator industry to enable stronger professionalism, additional money flow into incubators, non-financial resources for the incubator and its start-ups

 About the Lead Author: